pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-15-secret-otp-agent.md

 ---

 {{< alert "secondary" >}}
+Let's learn OTP Agent by building our version using Elixir primitives
 {{< /alert >}}

 ![](https://media.giphy.com/media/3oz8xILeZl6jt78kXm/giphy.gif)

 Elixir has a secret agency called OTP, with plenty of operatives in its ranks.
 One of the foot soldiers is the [Agent](https://hexdocs.pm/elixir/1.12/Agent.html).

-Whenever you need to share state among different processes or by the same process at other points in time, you can use Agent.
+Whenever you need to share state among different processes or by the same process at other points in time, you can use `Agent`.
 It allows you to have a separate process that keeps your state and allows you to change it and retrieve it in a concurrently safe way.

 Let's first start by testing how OTP Agent works: